lshrihari/deepRL/p3_collab-compet/Report.md

 ## Outcome

 * A successful training outcome is available in the "saved" folder.
 It includes model weights and average scores obtained.
 The plot of the average scores is provided below.
-The environment was solved in 2359 episodes when it obtained an average reward (over 100 episodes) of 0.5; training was however continued to 5000 episodes to further improve the agent's skills - model weights were only saved when the average reward was better than any previously recorded outcome (that is already above 0.5).
-Prior runs included outcomes where the environment was solved in fewer episodes.
+The environment was solved in 888 episodes when it obtained an average reward (over 100 episodes) of 0.51; training was however continued to 3000 episodes to further improve the agent's skills - model weights were only saved when the average reward was better than any previously recorded outcome (that is already above 0.5).
+The maximum average reward obtained over the entire run was 0.90 .
 * Average, over 100 episodes, of the maximum scores of the two agents, obtained suring training are shown in the plot below.

 ![Scores](saved/scores.png)